graphql/graphql-spec/spec/Section 4 -- Introspection.md

 #### Union

-Unions are an abstract types where no common fields are declared.
+Unions are an abstract type where no common fields are declared.
 The possible types of a union are explicitly listed out in `possibleTypes`.
 Types can be made parts of unions without modification of that type.